mr-rafiq/mr-rafiq/README.md

 **Computational Designer (Mini- Job)**
 ->_June 2020 to April 2021_

-- Working on grasshopper scripts was the initial focus; numerous logics were built to analyze point cloud data and automate the positioning of facade elements from the 3D Point Cloud data ( scanned model ).
+- Worked on grasshopper scripts was the initial focus; numerous logics were built to analyze point cloud data and automate the positioning of facade elements from the 3D Point Cloud data ( scanned model ).